google/timesketch/docs/Installation.md

     $ sudo -u postgres createuser -d -P -R -S timesketch
     $ sudo -u postgres createdb -O timesketch timesketch

-In the timesketch.conf file, edit the follwing using the username and password you used in the previous step:
+In the timesketch.conf file, edit the following using the username and password you used in the previous step:

     SQLALCHEMY_DATABASE_URI = u'postgresql://<USERNAME>:<PASSWORD>@localhost/timesketch'